rclone/rclone/docs/content/amazonclouddrive.md

 sync (429 errors).  rclone will automatically retry the sync up to 3 times by default (see `--retries` flag) which should hopefully work around this problem.

+Amazon cloud drive has an internal limit of file sizes that can be uploaded to the service.
+This limit is not officially published, but all files larger than this will fail.

+At the time of writing (Jan 2016) is in the area of 50GB per file.
+This means that larger files are likely to fail.

+Unfortunatly there is no way for rclone to see that this failure is because of file size, so it will retry the operation, as any other failure.
+To avoid this problem, use `--max-size=50GB` option to limit the maximum size of uploaded files.